mautic/developer-documentation-new/docs/development-environment/environments.rst

 Test environment:
 ==================

-In test environment we come with two files.
+In the test environment we come with two files.

-First one is default file ``.env.test`` that come with parameters to github deploy.
+The first one is the default file ``.env.test`` that comes with parameters to GitHub deploy.

 .. code-block:: env